Londonderry Vase: Vase Released to Monarchy

 The vase was held at the Sèvres factory until 1814, after the exile of Napoleon.
 On July 2, 1814, the vase was "released to the government for presents" for 22,000 francs, with an additional 168,60 francs for packing.
 A royal decree transferred the vase to Charles Maurice Talleyrand, the Prince of Bénévent and foreign minister to King Louis XVIII.
-It was in the negotiations following the reinstatement of the French monarchy that the vase moved from its location in France to its place in Londonderry, located in Northern Ireland.
+It was in the negotiations following the restoration of the French monarchy that the vase moved from its location in France to its place in Londonderry House, London.

 Negotiations Following Napoleon's Exile

 Following the crash of Napoleon's empire, the rest of Europe was anxious to start dividing up Napoleon's spoils of war.
 The Peace of Paris and the Congress of Vienna dissolved the empire and laid out the new terms for France.
-Two key figures in these negotiations were Talleyrand and the English Secretary of Foreign Affairs, Robert Viscount Castlereagh, who would become the second Marquis of Londonderry.
-Talleyrand saw the influence Castlereagh had over the four major European powers; England, Prussia, Russia and Austria.
+Two key figures in these negotiations were Talleyrand and the English Secretary of Foreign Affairs, Robert Stewart, Viscount Castlereagh, who would become the second Marquess of Londonderry.
+Talleyrand saw the influence Castlereagh had over the four major European powers; Britain, Prussia, Russia and Austria.
 It was common during this period for the defeated parties to give gifts or bribes to aid in negotiations.
 Talleyrand used the giving of the vase to Castlereagh as insurance that the needs of France would be seen to during these two large political negotiations.
-The exchange of the vase from Talleyrand to Castlereagh is estimated to have happened around August 20, during two days of meetings leading up to the Congress of Vienna.
+The gift of the vase from Talleyrand to Castlereagh is estimated to have happened around August 20, during two days of meetings leading up to the Congress of Vienna.

 Location

-Once given to Viscount Castlereagh, the vase was housed in the Londonderry Estate in the boudoir and ante-drawing room as recorded by the archivist of the Londonderry Estate in 1937.
-From its location in Londonderry, it was gifted by the Harry and Maribel Blum Fund and Harold L. Stuart Endowment to the Art Institute of Chicago in 1987.
+Once given to Viscount Castlereagh, the vase was housed in Londonderry House in the boudoir and ante-drawing room as recorded by the archivist of the Londonderry Estate in 1937.
+Following the sale of Londonderry House's contents, it was gifted by the Harry and Maribel Blum Fund and Harold L. Stuart Endowment to the Art Institute of Chicago in 1987.
 It is now housed in their European Decorative Arts Collection as a prime example of French Neoclassicism.
 It showcases the achievements of the Sèvres Manufactory and European porcelain as well as encapsulating an important turning point in French history.